Which of the following statements best explains why chirality is ... | Channels for Pearson+

 Multiple Choice

-Which of the following statements best explains why chirality is important in organic chemistry?
+Which of the following statements best explains why chirality is important in the biological activity of molecules?

 A